anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Components health check

 Kubernetes provides a very useful feature called probes.
 There is one probe to check if a pod is ready to be used at startup and another to periodically check if a container is still operational.
 These probes are respectively called “readiness probe” and “liveness probe.”

 Streams uses liveness and readiness probes.
-Liveness probes allow to know when to restart a (unhealthy) container, while readiness probes allow to know when a container is ready to start accepting traffic.
+Liveness probes allow you to know when to restart a (unhealthy) container, while readiness probes allow you to know when a container is ready to start accepting traffic.

 As described in helm chart values files, both kind of probes are configured the same way on Streams microservices, that is:

 ```